 • Ground Propagation: In this, radio waves travel through the lowest portion of the atmosphere, hugging the Earth.
-These low-frequency signals emanate in all directions from the transmitting antenna and follow the curvature of the planet.
+These low-frequency

-• Sky Propagation: In this, higher-frequency radio waves radiate upward into the ionosphere where they are reflected back to Earth.
-This type of transmission allows for greater distances with lower output power.

-• Line-of-sight Propagation: in this type, very high-frequency signals are transmitted in straight lines directly from antenna to antenna.
+- Sky Propagation: In this, higher-frequency radio waves radiate upward into the ionosphere where they are reflected back to Earth.
+This type of transmission allows for greater distances with lower output power. - Line-of-sight Propagation: in this type, very high-frequency signals are transmitted in straight lines directly from antenna to antenna.

-We can divide wireless transmission into three broad groups:
+We can divide wireless transmission into three broad g